Alexander (1794 ship)

 Alexander, was built in France in 1791, possibly under a different name.
 She was taken as a prize and her new owners renamed her Alexander.
-She made one voyage for the British East India Company (EIC), and then became a slave ship, making four voyages between 1798 and 1807.
+She made one voyage for the British East India Company (EIC), and then became a slave ship, making four voyages between 1798 and 1807 in the triangular trade in enslaved people.
 After 1807 she sailed between Liverpool and Demerara.
 She is last listed in 1811.

 Career

 It is currently not possible to identify Alexander's name before she became an English prize.

 Alexander appeared in Lloyd's Register for 1794 with Js.
 Boulton, master, Thompson, owner, and trade London-Ostend.
 Her burthen is given as 257 tons (bm), but that was corrected to 357 tons the next year.

 In 1796, Lloyd's Register showed a change in ownership to Connick & Co.
 Modifications to the entry showed the master as changing to W. Wallace, and her trade to London-Botany Bay.

 However, Alexander's next voyage was for the EIC as an "extra ship", i.e., under contract.
 Captain William Wallace left Portsmouth 12 August 1796, bound for Bengal.
 Alexander reached Saugor on 23 January 1797, and Calcutta six days later.
 She left Culpee on 27 March 1797.
 She reached the Cape on 12 July, St Helena on 17 September, and Long Reach on 18 December.